Back To Search Results

 Multiple Bands

-Only a single row of bands should be visualized in detection.
+Only a single row of bands should be visualized during detection.
 The presence of multiple bands suggests the nonspecific binding of antibodies.[52]
-Polyclonal antibodies typically produce this result, as well as a high antibody concentration.
+This issue is often associated with polyclonal antibodies or high antibody concentrations.
 As mentioned earlier, titration experiments should be performed to optimize detection.[7]

 High Background With or Without Splotches

 Poor membrane blocking, excessive antibody concentration, and a dry membrane can result in high background signals.
-Increasing the period for blocking or changing the type of protein used in blocking buffer may solve this.[49]
-Titration experiments have to be run for antibody optimization.
-Insufficient washing can result in high background signal, a significant cause of splotches on the membrane.
+Increasing the period for blocking or changing the type of protein used in blocking buffer may solve this issue.[49]
+Titration experiments should be performed for antibody optimization.
+Insufficient washing can result in high background signals, a significant cause of splotches on the membrane.
 Membranes must be maintained wet throughout the experiment, and a dry membrane can give high background signals.[38]

 Lab Safety

-Standard lab safety rules apply.
+Standard laboratory safety protocols should always be followed.
 When casting gels, acrylamide is a potent neurotoxin; however, it is chemically inert once polymerized.
-The careful handling of this reagent is necessary, and proper precautionary measures should be met before handling it.[53]
+Proper precautionary measures should be taken when handling this reagent to ensure safety.[53]

 Enhancing Healthcare Team Outcomes